1995 Texas Tech Red Raiders football team

 ninth-year head coach Spike Dykes, the Red Raiders compiled an overall record of 9–3 with a mark of 5–2 in conference play, placing in a three-way tie for second in the SWC.
 Texas Tech was invited to the Copper Bowl, where they defeated Air Force.
-The Red Raiders offense scored 385 points while the defense allowed 247 points om the season.
+The Red Raiders offense scored 385 points while the defense allowed 247 points on the season.
 The Southwest Conference dissolved in 1996, and Texas Tech joined the newly-formed Big 12 Conference.

+Sophomore running back Byron Hanspard finished the season as the conference's leading rusher.